 Barry Gough is one of Canada’s premier historians and biographers.
 His insightful research and lucid writing spanning five decades have earned him high distinction.
-Among his awards are the Lieutenant Governor’s Medal for Historical Writing, the Canadian Historical Association’s Clio Prize, the Maritime Foundation’s Mountbatten Award, the Washington Historical Society’s Robert Gray Medal, and the Alcala Galiano Medal and the Keith Matthews Award.
+Among his awards are the Canadian Historical Association’s Clio Prize, the Maritime Foundation’s Mountbatten Award, the Washington Historical Society’s Robert Gray Medal, the Alcala Galiano Medal and the Keith Matthews Award.
 In 2022, he was awarded the Lieutenant Governor’s Medal for Historical Writing for Possessing Meares Island.
 He is a Fellow of the Society for the History of Discoveries.
 He lives in Victoria, BC, with his wife, Marilyn.